 There are ways to reduce the risk of anxiety disorders.
 Remember that anxious feelings are a natural factor of daily life, and experiencing them does not always indicate the presence of a mental health disorder.

-- Avoid alcohol, cannabis, and other recreational drugs.
+- avoiding alcohol, cannabis, and other recreational drugs

-Anxiety itself is not a medical condition but a natural emotion that is vital for survival when an individual finds themselves facing danger.
+Anxiety is not a medical condition but a natural emotion that is vital for survival when an individual faces danger.

 An anxiety disorder develops when this reaction becomes exaggerated or out-of-proportion to the trigger that causes it.
-There are several types of anxiety disorder, including panic disorder, phobias, and social anxiety.
+There are several types of anxiety disorders, including panic disorder, phobias, and social anxiety.

-Treatment involves a combination of different types of therapy, medication, and counseling, alongside self-help measures.
+Treatment involves a combination of therapy, medication, and counseling alongside self-help measures.

 An active lifestyle with a balanced diet can help keep anxious emotions within healthy limits.